mike-ward/waywards/_posts/2016-11-08-newmar-factory-tour.md

 ...

 Recently, my wife and I went to the Newmar factory tour.
-Not nearly as sophisticated as I thought.
+Not nearly as sophisticated as I expected.
 It's basically a big building with lots of skilled people assembling stuff with mostly hand tools.
 Kind of reminds me of those old pictures you see of Henry Ford's early assembly lines.
 Nothing wrong with this, just not what I was expecting.